piukhq/metis/README.md

 ```bash
 $ /var/.virtualenvs/metis/bin/celery worker -A app.tasks --pidfile=/tmp/celery_metis.pid -D
 ```
+of alternatively set up Pycharm to have a run celery config using the module name celery and the rest of the command line as parameters.

 For production environments, something more robust like systemd or supervisord is recommended.
 The `config` directory contains files that can be used to set celery up as a system service.